The64thGamer/cheeseepedia/content/wiki/cec-legacy-locations.md

 | {{< wiki-link "Hicksville, NY (Delco Plaza 11-15 Hanover Place)" >}}  | {{< wiki-link "1-Stage" >}}                     | July 19, 2024   |
 | {{< wiki-link "Willowdale, Ontario, Canada (2452 Sheppard Ave)" >}}   | {{< wiki-link "Road Stage" >}}                  | July 24, 2025   |

-## Description

-The *Legacy Locations* were created as an official response to the backlash from the destruction of animatronic shows from the {{< wiki-link "CEC 2.0 Remodel Program" >}} by having in 2023 the {{< wiki-link "Northridge, CA (8425 Reseda Blvd)" >}} store keep its {{< wiki-link "2-Stage" >}} past its remodel, later in 2024 adding 4 additional stores to the program, and the final one in 2025.
-Showtapes at the locations play the same main segments and advertisements on the {{< wiki-link "Video Wall" >}} as other stores, but only select content and live shows released before 2023 contain programming.
-Stores have the ability to load up additional programmed segments as they would live shows.
-The Nanuet location does not feature any animatronic programming.

 ## History & Original Concepts

 The original concept for the residency was much larger than its finalized state, originally being dubbed by fans during its planning phase as the *Chuck E. Cheese Retro Store*, but officially called by CEC Corporate as the *Legacy Locations*.
 These were plans originally to either create a brand new museum to host all variants of CEC animatronics, or later to have a multiple separately branded stores each keeping different stages.
 In the end, this was reduced to just five locations. {{< cite 7 >}}

 ### Museum Concept

-At an unknown time prior to mid-2022, CEC Corporate began discussions of a possible location using permanent animatronic attractions while their stores were currently going through the 2017 2.0 Remodel Program|CEC 2.0 Remodel Program.
+At an unknown time prior to mid-2022, CEC Corporate began discussions of a possible location using permanent animatronic attractions while their stores were currently going through the CEC 2.0 Remodel Program.
 This first idealized into a possible museum being opened in Orlando, FL, with others likely being in Dallas and San Jose.
 These museum stores would host one of each major stage type, being {{< wiki-link "Cyberamics" >}}, 3-Stage, and {{< wiki-link "Studio C" >}}.

 ### Store Acquisitions